America has an addiction crisis. ‘Digital rehab’ could help millions

 Telemedicine and online drug prescription represent an opportunity to reach people suffering from opioid addiction on their own schedule.
 Instead of traveling to a dedicated rehab center that may not be close to home, a patient can come to Boulder through a hospital.
 Once inside the hospital, a doctor hands their patient a tablet loaded with Boulder’s software, and the patient conducts their first session over video there.

 Over video chat, a doctor will then determine whether the person is an appropriate candidate for treatment with Suboxone, a medication that combines both buprenorphine, an opioid pain reliever, and naloxone, which blocks opioid effects.
-If they are, the doctor calls in the prescription to a local pharmacy and then rush ships patients a kit with Narcane, a nasal spray version of naloxone that can bring someone back from an overdose, spit tubes for tests, and educational pamphlets to the patient.
+If they are, the doctor calls in the prescription to a local pharmacy and then rush-ships patients a kit with Narcane, a nasal spray version of naloxone that can bring someone back from an overdose, spit tubes for tests, and educational pamphlets to the patient.
 In an initial pilot in Southern Oregon, 85% of 100 patients stuck with the treatment program for eight months; 0nly one person went to the hospital because of relapse in that time.

 Boulder CEO Stephanie Papes says part of the program’s success can be attributed to its ability to be responsive to patients’ individual needs.
 “We can ramp up care when they are going through something and go lighter touch when they are focused on getting back to school or spending time with their family,” she says.